iamshadmirza/BlogsByShad/blogs/rn-rotation/index.md

 ## TLDR

 - We created a loading screen with an image and loading text at the center.
-- We created `useRotation` hook to animate value and provide and provide a relative degree of rotation
+- We created `useRotation` hook to animate value and provide a relative degree of rotation
 - We imported that hook and used to rotate our logo.

 If you liked reading this article.
 You might like my other article on react native animation.
 Do check [Learn React Native Animation by building Circular Progress Bar](https://iamshadmirza.com/learn-react-native-animation-by-building-circular-progress-bar-ck9grnp2h06ytcss1p2wrn1m2).